grigory-rechistov/radare2book/introduction/windows_compilation.md

 make w32dist
 zip -r w32-build.zip w32-build
 ```
-This generates a native, 32-bit console application for Windows.
+This generates a native 32-bit console application for Windows.
-The 'i486-mingw32-gcc' compiler is the one I have in my box, you will probably need to change this.
+The 'i486-mingw32-gcc' compiler is the one I have in my box, you will probably need to change it to match your environment.

 Cygwin is another possibility; however, issues related to Cygwin libraries can make debugging difficult.
 But using binary compiled for Cygwin will allow you to use Unicode in the Windows console, and to have 256 colors.

-Please, be sure to build radare2 from the same environment you're going to use r2 in.
-If you are going to use r2 in MinGW32 shell or cmd.exe — you should build r2 in the MinGW32 environment.
+Please, be sure to build radare2 from the same environment you are going to use r2 in.
+If you are going to use r2 in MinGW32 shell or cmd.exe, you should build r2 in the MinGW32 environment.
 And if you are going to use r2 in Cygwin — you have to build r2 from the Cygwin shell.
 Since Cygwin is more UNIX-compatible than MinGW, the radare2 supports more colors and Unicode symbols if build using the former one.

 There is a script that automates process of detecting the crosscompiler toolchain configuration, and builds a zip file containing r2 programs and libraries that can be deployed on Windows or Wine: